alexyorke/bashreqs/README.md

 # bashreqs
 pipreqs for bash scripts.
-Not affiliated with pipreqs.
+Not affiliated with pipreqs. *Requires Python version 3.5.3 to build.*

  `bashreqs` reads a bash script, and finds which programs the bash script needs to run.
 It then finds which packages would need to be installed to satisfy all of those dependencies.
 This creates a list of dependencies which can be used to install on another computer.